Oda of Haldensleben: Life

 Some 80 years later a reference in an obscure church book mentions "Ote and Dago(me)".
 There is no actual document and the church book mentioning from c.
 1080 is known as Dagome iudex and thus assumed to be one of the earliest Polish legal documents.
-It's a principal source for this portion of the history of Poland under the Piast Dynasty.
+It's a principal source for this portion of the history of Poland under the Piast dynasty.

-The undated mentioning from 1080 states that (shortly before his death?)
-"Dago(me)" (assumed to be Mieszko I) gifted his territory to Pope John XV and received his domains from him as a fief in this Dagome iudex, not date, apparently issued shortly before his death, c.
+The undated mentioning from 1080 states that "Dago(me)" (assumed to be Mieszko I) gifted his territory to Pope John XV and received his domains from him as a fief in this Dagome iudex, apparently issued shortly before his death, c.
 991/92.
 This document indexes the lands of (Mieszko), referred to as "Dagome" in the document, and his wife "Ote" and her sons by him (Mieszko and Lambert are only named; probably Świętopełk was already dead by that time or was in Pomerania as a ruler, according to modern historians).

 Oda returned to Germany and entered in the Abbey of Quedlinburg as a nun, where she died almost thirty years after her husband, in 1023.
-Nothing is known about the fate of her sons, but in 1032 her grandson Dietrich or Dytryk (son of either Mieszko or Lambert) returned to Poland and obtain parts of the country after the fall of Mieszko II Lambert; however, one year later he was expelled by Mieszko II, who could again reunite Poland in his hands.
+Nothing is known about the fate of her sons, but in 1032 her grandson Dietrich or Dytryk (son of either Mieszko or Lambert) returned to Poland and obtained parts of the country after the fall of Mieszko II Lambert; however, one year later he was expelled by Mieszko II, who could again reunite Poland in his hands.